MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/InstallingAndServicing.md

 ### Special Instructions for Headless Apps

 > [!IMPORTANT]
-> Visual Studio 2017 Update 15.3 or greater is required for these instructions
+> Visual Studio 2017 Update 15.3 or greater is required for these instructions.

 In order for headless apps to meet store compliance there needs to be a "head" associated with the app.
 In order to add this "head" to our headless app we need to